emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 ```
 ## Microsfort System Center Operations Manager

-The Energy Logserver has the ability to integrate with MS SCOM (System Center Operations Manager) monitoring systems to monitor metrics and service availability in the context of the end system user.
+The ITRS Log Analytics has the ability to integrate with MS SCOM (System Center Operations Manager) monitoring systems to monitor metrics and service availability in the context of the end system user.

 An example of the integration pipeline configuration with SCOM: